algolia/algoliasearch-client-objc/README.md

 <!--/NO_HTML-->

-**&lt;Welcome Swift developers&gt;**

-In June 2015, we release our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift).

-It is able to work with Swift and Objective-C. If you plan to use Swift in your project, please use it since we don't support Swift in our Objective-C API Client.
+**WARNING: Deprecated.** In July 2015, we released our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift), able to work with Swift and Objective-C. As of version 3 (April 2016), Swift has become the reference implementation for both Swift and Objective-C projects.

-The Objective-C API Client is still supported and updated.
+*This Objective-C API Client is no longer under active development.* It is still supported for bug fixes, but will not receive new features.

-**&lt;/Welcome Swift developers&gt;**